adigunhammedolalekan/go-jwt-middleware/README.md

     // Important to avoid security issues described here: https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/
     SigningMethod: jwt.SigningMethodHS256,
     Store: store,
-    // use PassThrough property to list endpoints that does not require JWT verification
+    // use PassThrough property to list endpoints that does not require JWT authentication
     PassThrough: []string{"/insecure"},
   })
   // at the point of login or JWT creation, user `store` to store created